taocpp/config/README.md

 }
 ```

-Even this very small example can be rendered differently using some of the additional syntactic possibilities of the config file format.
+This small example can be rendered differently using some of the additional syntactic possibilities of the config file format.

 ```
 #!/usr/local/bin/q3s